bluenviron/mediamtx/README.md

 hlsServerCert: server.crt
 ```

-Every stream published to the server can then be read with LL-HLS by visiting:
+Every stream published to the server can be read with LL-HLS by visiting:

 ```
 https://localhost:8888/mystream